adi0509/omnicoder/README.md

 # omnicoder
-This is a website made in PHP, and was used in Computer Science Department fest in Ramanujan College.
-Omnicoder is a event organised by us.
+This is a website made in PHP, and was used in Computer Science Department fest ([Turington](https://turington.in/)) of [Ramanujan College](http://www.rcdu.in/).
 In this event we have 2 rounds:

 <b>Round-1</b> we have 20 MCQ round with negative marking of -1 for each wrong answer and +4 for each correct answer.
 All participants will register and start giving answer and at the end we have ranking page and selected students will get login credetial for next round.
+(In this round we have to answer checked automatically and ranking will be based on marks and submit time)

 <b>Round-2</b> This round has 10 question, participant can use any one language for any one question.
 Those whose maximum are correct in minimum time will be a winner.
+(In this round we have to check each answer manually)

 <h3>How to run omnicoder website after cloning</h3>